 The Sport Contest consists of the following Events

-- Shooting Event
+Shooting Event

-- Fencing Event
+Fencing Event

-- Swimming Event
+Swimming Event

-- Ball Event
+Ball Event

-- Obstacle run Event
+Obstacle run Event

-- Orienteering Event

-Every competitor has to take part in the whole sport contest.
+Every competitor must take part in the whole sport contest.

 The flying contest is, however, a special contest.
 If a nation for a certain reason (economy, flight safety, technical or similar) is not able to take part in the flying contest the nation nevertheless could be permitted to start in the Sport contest.
-The Nation in question need to adress this matter to President CSC no later than 2 months before the Competition, PCSC will then decide as soon as practical.
+The Nation in question need to address this matter to President CSC no later than 2 months before the Competition, PCSC will then decide as soon as practical.